 Maybe this information is familiar to you, but the idea of cosmic ancestry is being investigated heavily and with great interest around the world.
 The debate continues but countless scientific papers and biological research are published that helps support the theory.
-The meteor impact is just a smoking trail so to speak.
-I don't want to lose anyone in the science but interstellar life and panspermia hypothesis gets pretty darn interesting when experts consistently publish research supporting evidence that our genes were programed before they were deployed on Earth, leaving no opportunity for standard darwinian trail-and-error.
+I hope I didn't lose you in the science but interstellar life and panspermia hypothesis gets pretty darn interesting when experts consistently publish research supporting evidence that our genes were programed before they were deployed on Earth, leaving no opportunity for standard darwinian trail-and-error.
 As it turns out, the latest research seems to point out that gene conversion keeps silent and protected over long periods of time.
 The stuff we used to call "junk" lies uncorrupted and protected over many generations confirming fundamental predictions of cosmic ancestry that explains life is older than Earth.

 I recently came across an article that said science studies life like a book, looking at the ink and the paper the book is made upon, but sometimes misses the study of the author who wrote it.
-As an author myself I was drawn to that analogy.
-If life is a program or a book, then we must have one heck of a creative writer out there.
-I won't go further into that suggestion, but as far as the story of life, I tend to think we will eventually conclude we are indeed connected to the universe in ways we never imagined.
+As a writer I was drawn to that analogy.
+But as far as cosmic origin, I tend to think we will eventually conclude we are indeed connected to the universe in ways we never imagined.

 Where do new genes come from?
 Geneticists in China and Canada offer an answer in a recentreport, "De Novo Origin of Human Protein-Coding Genes)(19 November 2011 )